-The Health and Wellbeing Board is a group of people from different organisations in York who hold public meetings around 6 times per year.
+The Health and Wellbeing Board is a partnership of people from different organisations in York who meet 4 times per year.
+Their meetings are open to the public to attend and they are also webcast.
 They work together to make improvements to the health and wellbeing of York residents.

 The Health and Wellbeing Board:

-The Health and Wellbeing Board has recently launched its new 5 year Joint Health and Wellbeing Strategy , which outlines its vision, aims and priorities for 2017 to 2022.
+The Health and Wellbeing Board has produced a 5 year Joint Health and Wellbeing Strategy which outlines its vision, aims and priorities.
 An easy to read version of the Joint Health and Wellbeing Strategy is also available.

 York has joined the UK network of Age Friendly communities and is working towards gaining age friendly status from the World Health Organisation.